TroyLaPolice/European-Neolithic-Expansion/landscape_maps/README.md

 **SPECIAL MAPS**

-*corridor_map.png* and *coastline_map.png* are special maps that are used in the *agent-based_model_multiple_maps.slim* model.
+*corridor_map.png* and *coastline_map.png* are special maps that are used in the *agent-agent-based_model_multiple_maps_distinct_routes.slim* model.
 These are extra maps overlaid on the main map that correspond to areas with different step sizes.